 People who have dementia often have problems with their short-term memory and may lose the ability to carry out even the simplest daily tasks such as paying bills or keeping track of important items such as car keys.
 Many types of dementia worsen over time, so it’s vital that anyone experiencing such symptoms be evaluated and treated by a medical physician to ensure safety and proper treatment.
 Early treatment can detect a reversible form of dementia and allows men and women who have dementia to attain greatest benefits from treatments and allow for the participation in clinical trials or studies as well as plan for the future.

-Why You Should Choose Inpatient Treatment for Dementia at Cascade Behavioral Health
+Why Consider Treatment for Dementia at Cascade Behavioral Health Hospital

 Living with untreated or unmanaged dementia can make life extraordinarily challenging.
 You may find that you’re unable to remember people and places the way you once could.
 You may start to lose your ability to communicate and find the right word for what you mean.
 You may begin to isolate yourself from others to prevent them from discovering how your memory has worsened.
 You may have trouble performing basic tasks, such as cooking and cleaning.
 You may feel terrified and alone, unsure of what’s happening to you.